Why I Became BoardSource-Certified in Nonprofit Board Consulting

 How This Changes Our Work with Clients

-That's backwards.
-The organizations with the least resources often need the strongest governance infrastructure precisely because they’re operating with fewer safety nets.
-BoardSource certification allows me to bring the same rigor, frameworks, and strategic support to grassroots organizations that large institutions take for granted.
+But the organizations with the least resources often need the strongest governance infrastructure precisely because they’re operating with fewer safety nets.
+BoardSource certification allows me to bring the same rigor, frameworks, and strategic support to grassroots organizations that are evolving into the deeper stages of organizational maturity.